c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 A point needs to be made about the the code which is listed above, and that is with regard to the alignment of the ```AS_HELP_STRING``` macro.
 Notice how the call to this macro does not lineup with the surrounding code in respect to indentation; that is, it is not preceded by any whitespace.
 If it were, then the configure script help string which is associated with the ```AX_TEST_MACRO``` would appear out of alignment when a user invokes ```configure --help``` on any package which uses this macro.

 ```
-001 `configure' configures SimpleScanner 0.0.1 to adapt to many kinds of systems.
+001 `configure' configures SimpleAutotoolsProject 0.0.1 to adapt to many kinds of systems.
 002
 003 Usage: ./configure [OPTION]...
 [VAR=VALUE]...
 004